StephenDodd1/laissez-fit--server/README.md

 more by doing less.
 If this sounds like something for you then Laissez.fit is the fitness tracking and awareness app for you.

+# Methods

+There are four main endpoints including login and signup, which are POST requests, tracking which includes a GET, UPDATE, and POST endpings, articles includes a GET request, and lastly, the comments include a GET, POST and DELETE.

+# URL Params

+Articles GET for a specific article will include an article_id param

+Comments DELETE endpoint will include the comment_id as a param.

+Comments GET and POST will include an article_id param.

+Tracking endpoints will all include an user_id and tracking_date param.

+The DELETE method on the users endpoint includes a user_id param.

 # Usage

 Tracking is a achieved by typing your data into the input fields.
 While a